Abdurrahman Baswedan: Personal life

 As a child, he and his muwallad friends used to tease the Totok Arabs (Wulaytis) in the street.
 In Baswedan's view, the social distance between Wulayti and Muwallad groups was a result of differing conditions of their respective places of birth.

-AR Baswedan married to Sjaichun.
-In 1948, Sjaichun died in Surakarta of malaria.
-In 1950, AR Baswedan married to Barkah Ganis, a prominent women activist.
-The wedding took place in the house of KH Ahmad Dahlan in Yogyakarta.
-Muhammad Natsir was acting as the legal guardian (wali).
-AR Baswedan had 11 children and 45 grandchildren.
-His grandson Anies Baswedan was elected governor of Jakarta in 2017.

-In February 1986, AR Baswedan finished his draft for his autobiography in Jakarta.
-Two weeks later, his health condition deteriorated.
-On 16 March 1986, AR Baswedan died and was laid to rest in Tanah Kusir Cemetery.
-He was one of a number of Indonesian National Heroes (pahlawan nasional) who declined to be buried in the national Heroes' Cemetery in Kalibata.

 One of AR Baswedan's legacies was his book collection of more than 5000 books.
 As his will, the front room of his house in Yogyakarta was converted into a public library with his book collection in various languages (Arab, Dutch, English, Indonesia) were on display, arranged well with a modern catalogue.
 General public, particularly students, can easily access these books.

 Throughout his life, AR Baswedan was actively engaging the youth.
 Some youth figures known to be close with him were Ahmad Wahib, Anhar Gonggong, Emha Ainun Najib, Gunawan Mohamad, Lukman Hakiem (PPP), Syu’bah Asa, Taufiq Effendi, WS Rendra, and most of the young activists during the 1960s to 1980s.

 AR Baswedan was a humble fighter who never thought about material gains.
 Until his last days, AR Baswedan did not even own a house.
 He and his family were living in a borrowed house in Taman Yuwono complex in Yogyakarta, a complex which was lent by Haji Bilal for the freedom fighters when Yogyakarta was Indonesia's capital.
-His car was a gift from his friend Adam Malik (when he was Vice President) for his 72nd birthday.
+His car was a gift from his friend Adam Malik (when he was vice president) for his 72nd birthday.

+Baswedan was married to Syeikhun in 1925 and has had nine children: Anisah, Aliyah, Fuad, Awad Rasyid (1934–2013), Hamid, Atika, Nur, Imlati, and Lukyana.
+He then married for a second time to Barkah and has had two children, Havied Natsir and Ahmad Samhari.